 - Refresh all data - this button refreshes the item list to display recent additions to the assignments.
 Every time you assign, claim, or cancel an assignment on EasyContent you should use this button to update the article list and their workflow status.

 - Import selected items - should be self-explanatory.
 You can select items using the checkboxes.

 - Change status on import - lets you auto change the item(s)'s workflow status in EasyContent upon importing.

 - Search and Filtering options - these options lets you easily find a particular item.
-You can search by name, and filter by workflow and sync status.
+You can search by name, filter by workflow, sync status, etc.